charypar/monobuild/README.md

     To work in the main-branch mode, use the `--main-branch` flag

     ```sh
-    $ mb diff --main-branch
+    $ monobuild diff --main-branch
     ```

-The main difference between the above `git diff`s and `mb diff` is the dependency graph awareness.
+The main difference between the above `git diff`s and `monobuild diff` is the dependency graph awareness.

 Monobuild will start with the list from `git diff`, filter it down to known